UvA-FNWI/LaTeX/_posts/0000-01-08-structure.md

     title "Een bewijs van de Riemannhypothese" with yourself as the author.
 2. Make sure LaTeX typesets the date in Dutch and not in English.
-3. Ask one of the teachers to check your document.

 </div> </div>
 <div class="panel panel-danger">